-In order to obtain FDA approval of any of our product candidates, we must submit to the FDA a New Drug Application, or NDA, which demonstrates that the product candidate is safe and effective in humans for its intended use.
+In order to obtain FDA approval of any of our drug candidates, we must submit to the FDA a NDA that demonstrates that the drug candidate is safe and effective in humans for its intended use.
 This demonstration requires significant research and animal tests, which are referred to as preclinical studies, as well as human tests, which are referred to as clinical trials.
+Two of our drug candidates, Oxytrex and PTI-901, are in Phase III clinical trials.
+Remoxy is in Phase I clinical trials.